hu8813/transcendence_backend/README.md

 ## Work in Progress..

 ### Frontend: React
 The frontend is built using React and can be accessed at [Transcendence Frontend](https://transcendence-beige.vercel.app/).
+You can deploy the frontend on Vercel.

 ### Backend: Django
 The backend is implemented in Django.
 You can find the code at [Transcendence Backend](https://github.com/hu8813/transcendence_backend).
+Both the backend and PostgreSQL database can be deployed on Render.com.

 ### Saving Leaderboard on Blockchain
 Leaderboard data is saved on the Sepolia Testnet on Ethereum.
 Contracts are created via [Remix Ethereum](https://remix.ethereum.org/) using the Sepolia fork.